Nasiru Moro

-Nasiru Moro (born 24 September 1996) is a professional Ghanaian footballer who plays for Swedish club Örebro.
+Nasiru Moro (born 24 September 1996) is a Ghanaian professional footballer who plays for Swedish club Degerfors.

 Club career

 HNK Gorica

 Nasiru Moro went on loan to HNK Gorica on 31 August 2018.
 On 21 October 2018, he made his professional debut in the Croatian First Football League against Slaven Belupo.
 He later completed a permanent transfer to the club, signing a three-year deal until 2022.

 Örebro SK

-On 27 July 2021, Moro signed for Allsvenskan club Örebro on a two and a half year deal, until the end of the 2023 season.
+On 27 July 2021, Moro signed for Allsvenskan club Örebro on a two-and-a-half-year deal, until the end of the 2023 season.

+Degerfors IF

+In February 2024, Moro joined Superettan club Degerfors as a free agent on a two-year contract.